Mtlightfoot/cure-my-boredom/README.md

 # Cure My Boredom

-Welcome Cure My Boredom - your go-to destination for staying informed, entertained, and inspired!
+Welcome to Cure My Boredom - your go-to destination for staying informed, entertained, and inspired!
 This app seamlessly combines local news updates, effortless article searches, a variety of boredom-busting activities, and the excitement of discovering random movies and books, all within a user-friendly interface.

 # Usage